dksanyal/Surrogator/README.md

 [How to run: python3.6 surrogator__v2_6.py]

 (N.B.
-The screenshots and XL sheet EvaluationSurrogatorV2_v1_0.xlsx correspond to a slightly older sub-version of Surrogator v2.)
+The screenshots and XL sheet EvaluationSurrogatorV2_v1_0.xlsx correspond to a slightly old sub-version of Surrogator v2.)